Key info

 Consolidation

-Following completion of all three Performance Coach training courses, candidates are required to create a portfolio as part of the assessment application process.
+Following completion of all Performance Coach units, candidates are required to create a portfolio as part of the assessment.

 The 'portfolio' is not necessarily written, but candidates need to evidence the depth and breadth of their coaching experience, and developmental learning throughout the pathway.
 We have no interest in favouring the written word, not discriminating against those who find written evidence is not their strength.
 Hence, portfolios will be accepted as audio and video recordings as well as written documents.
 The import thing is to work with a mentor to ensure your portfolio represents your depth and breadth of coaching, and demonstrates you have the skills and experience to fulfil the syllabus.